AVJdataminer/Gtools/README.md

 # Gtools
-Automate Timecard creation from Google Calendar
+Automate Timecard creation from Google Calendar . -> Using Timesheet_maker.py .

+Convert a pdf of tables to csv  -> using pdf2text.py and Running pdf2txt notebook

 I have further instructions coming soon.
 If you have found this useful please donate via paypal.